3R Waste

 Collection of experiment waste liquids

-Flow of collection of experiment waste liquids
+The collection flow of experiment waste liquids

-Costs for disposal of experiment waste liquids
+Costs for experiment waste liquid disposal

 The Environmental Safety Center will bear the cost.